FKnottenbelt/LS_101/109/cheatsheet.md

 and passed to the `p` method as an argument

 # variables as pointers.
-Variables points to (references) an object that exists in a particular location in memory.
-This location is reflected in an object’s object id, which can be accessed with the Object#object_id method.
+Variables points to objects that represent locations in memory.
+The variables are said to reference those objects.
+Each object has an unique ID number associated with it.
+You can assess this ID with the Object#object_id method.

-If a second variable is initialized to point to an existing variable, that new variable will actually point to the same object as the first variable points to, not to the first variable itself.
+If a second variable is initialized to point to an existing variable, that new variable will point to the same object the first variable is pointing to.

-Through reassignment, you can change a variable to point to a new object in a new location in memory.
-This leaves the original object unchanged, but it is no longer accessible through the reassigned variable.
-Any other variables that point to the old object may still access it as usual.
+With reassignment, you can change where a variable is pointing to: it will then point to a new object, in a new memory location.
+This leaves the original object unchanged, but you can no longer access it through the reassigned variable.
+Any other variables that point to the old object may still access it.
+If there are no variables left that point to the object, it's memory space is released and reused and the object ceases to exist.

-Through modification/mutation, you can keep a variable pointed to the same space in memory, but modify the original object within that space.
+If you perform an mutation on an object, the variable will still point to the same object/memory space, but the value of the object itself will be changed.

-If the variable points to an array, it points to the array object, not to the values inside the array, those point themselves to objects.
+If the variable points to an collection, it points to the collection object, not to the values inside the collection, those point themselves to objects.
 ```ruby
 a = 2            # a is intialized and assigned object with value `2`
 b = [5, 8]       # b is intialized and assigned and array object that points